 Film run-time: 8 minutes | Starring Trevor Anderson, Luke Oswald, Rob Chaulk

-Written and Directed by Trevor Anderson, Produced by Blake McWilliam, Photography by Peter Wunstorf
+Written and Directed by Trevor Anderson, Produced by Blake McWilliam, Cinematography by Peter Wunstorf

 “The Little Deputy“, a 2015 short film by Trevor Anderson, is a mythologized re-telling of one man’s childhood memory, recaptured as a pivotal instance of self-realization.
 In filtering the past through an artistic lens, a creative reclamation can enable a deeper understanding of self.
 Trevor wishes to recreate a photograph that he had taken in his youth with his dad.

 As a stylistic display of contrasts, the film’s different segments manage to simultaneously encapsulate a time and a feeling.
-The low-resolution analog video of Trevor’s childhood is shaky, unbounded, nostalgic, and genuine, whereas the latter’s incisive imagining in adulthood is fluid, confident, regal and robust; in enacting such visual dissimilarities, Anderson may point to personal assessments that denote an early naiveté and later maturity in one’s comprehension of identity.
+The low-resolution analog video of Trevor’s childhood is shaky, unbounded, nostalgic, and genuine, whereas an incisive imagining in adulthood is fluid, confident, regal, and robust; in enacting such visual dissimilarities, Anderson may point to personal assessments that denote an early naiveté and later maturity in one’s comprehension of identity.

-The act of creation, whether a formation of identity or a foundation of principle, is one which is inherently theatrical and prosaic at once.
-By contradicting imposed limitations in both cinematic construct and societal conventions, Anderson achieves a film that acknowledges the dramatic in the unassuming, and asserts the wide diversity of identities existing outside of an orthodox paradigm.
+The act of creation, whether a formation of identity or a foundation of principle, is one that is inherently theatrical and prosaic at once.
+By circumventing imposed limitations in both cinematic construct and societal conventions, Anderson achieves a film that acknowledges the dramatic in the unassuming, and asserts the wide diversity of identities existing outside of an orthodox paradigm.